Fairway Market: Sale to private equity

-Fairway Market is a specialty market with four locations in Manhattan.
-Founded in 1933, Fairway Market is most known for its fine foods, including coffee, cheese, and olives.
-It also offers NYC's largest variety of organic foods.
-The supermarket has a "Gotta Have It Way" program, where customers can request products to be brought into the store.

-Sterling Investment Partners, a private equity firm in Westport, Connecticut, bought a controlling stake in Fairway Market in January 2007 and committed to substantially expanding the chain in the Greater New York area.
-Sterling made a $150 million capital investment in Fairway and enabled the enterprise to grow rapidly.
+Sterling Investment Partners, a private equity firm in Westport, Connecticut, bought a controlling stake in Fairway Market in January 2007 and expanded the chain in the Greater New York area.
+Sterling made a $150 million capital investment in Fairway.

 In 2011, the chain had revenues of $550 million.
 It was spun off in an IPO on April 17, 2013, trading under its parent, Fairway Group Holdings Corp., on the NASDAQ under the ticker symbol "FWM".
+Sterling's push for rapid growth outside Fairway's upscale base on Manhattan's Upper West and East Sides, which led to price hikes and declining quality, has been blamed for the chain's collapse.